pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If under Encore 50/50

 ## Future Sight
-* Seen as a zero damage move but score is considered neutral unless a future attack is active
+* Seen as a zero damage move (including party) but score is considered neutral unless a future attack is active
-* If AI is faster and faints to player, +3
+* If AI is faster and faints to player +3
-* If AI is slower and faints in 2 hits to player, +3
+* If AI is slower and faints in 2 hits to player +3

 ## Status Moves
-* Usually an increase of +3.
-It will be mentioned if it is not +3
 * For the following checks order matters
 * If the move would fail the AI wont click it